Skip to content

 Batman Dawn of DC Reading Order

-Following the events of the 2022 crossover events Dark Crisis on Infinite Earths and Lazarus Planet, DC Comics put an end to its publishing initiative known as the Infinite Frontier to launch the Dawn of DC line.
+Following the 2022 crossover events Dark Crisis on Infinite Earths and Lazarus Planet, DC Comics ended its publishing initiative known as the Infinite Frontier to launch the Dawn of DC line.
 Introduced as a yearlong storytelling initiative, it became another era of the DC Universe with its relaunches and crossover events.

-The Dawn of DC era is developing an overarching narrative that focuses on Amanda Waller’s last nefarious plan.
+The Dawn of DC era developed an overarching narrative that focused on Amanda Waller’s last nefarious plan.
 Also, the Justice League didn’t reform following the events of the Dark Crisis.
 Overall, Batman is not at the center of the big story but still has plenty to do.

 Read More »Batman Dawn of DC Reading Order